smaakage85/shit/README.md

 git push
 ```

+Can you relate?

-How nice would it be, if I could actually somehow spare these key strokes...
+How nice would it be, if you could actually somehow spare these key strokes and spend them on something less redundant, more productive...

 ..
 And **YES! you actually can**.